Ernest C. Drury: Temperance controversies

 The government was also a strict enforcer of temperance measures, amidst mixed publicity.
 The newly-elected Labour MLA George Grant Halcrow was immediately convicted of violating the Ontario Temperance Act, which prevented him from receiving an expected appointment to the Cabinet.
 He became House Leader for the Labour Party but found himself at odds with Attorney-General William Raney over temperance by admitting, "I was an out-and-out wet in the Legislature."

 When police and liquor officials were authorized to search automobiles and private yachts for illegal liquor, The Toronto Telegram observed that the only means of transportation where citizens could be free from search were "balloons and submarines".
 Another Act was passed which effectively prevented any movement of liquor within the Province, but it was later held not to prohibit exports to the United States.

 In 1920, Reverend J. O. L. Spracklin, a Provincial Temperance enforcer, shot and killed an illicit liquor trader.
 The pastor, a strongly zealous and articulate personality, was acquitted of manslaughter, but the resultant publicity, generally linked with a major professed aim of Drury's administration, served to call the aim of rigorous temperance enforcement into question in the minds of many Ontarians.

+At the same time, Drury personally grew an even more forceful commitment to temperance as his ministry progressed.
+When he went to the public with an election in 1923, he stressed that his ministry's efforts to enforce prohibition were the most important contribution it had made.